-9. UE#2 determines the subset of the media flows and responds with an Offer Response message back to the IMS AS.
+10. UE#2 determines the subset of the media flows and responds with an Offer Response message back to the IMS AS.

-10. The IMS AS forwards the Offer Response message (e.g., 183 Session Progress) to UE#1.
+11. The IMS AS forwards the Offer Response message to UE#1.

+12. The IMS AS initiates an UPDATE message to UE#1, which includes the SDP for the and remote bootstrap data channel and inactive application data channel for early session.
 The IMS AS may add a remote bootstrap data channel with UE#1 if not request in the INVITE message.

+13. Based on UE implementation and local policy, UE#1 may alert the user that an application data channel in early media is triggered.
+The user can decide to accept or reject the application.

-11-12.
-UE#1 reserves resource and confirms receipt of the Offer Response and sends the PRACK, which acknowledges the 183 (Session Progress) provisional response, towards UE#2.
+14. If accepted by the user, UE#1 reserves the media resource for the application data channel and bootstrap data channel.
+UE#1 sends the 200 OK, which acknowledges the UPDATE message to the IMS AS.

-13-14.
+15. The BDC between UE#1 and the DCSF is established as part of the SDP Offer in the early session.
+If the requested data channel application is not locally available, UE#1 downloads the data channel application via the established BDC and update the early session with the IMS AS.

+16. The IMS AS forwards the PRACK message to UE#2.

+17-18.
 UE#2 reserves resource and sends a SIP 200 (OK) response for the SIP PRACK request to UE#1.
-The BDC between the DCSF and UE#1 is established and UE#1 downloads the DC application list from the DCSF.
+The application data channel between the DC AS and UE#1 is established.

-15. UE alerts the user and sends Ringing indication to the IMS AS.
+19. UE alerts the user and sends Ringing indication to the IMS AS.

-16. Base on UE#2’s subscription of DCAP service and the availability of BDC to UE#1, the IMS AS decides to trigger the pre-configured data channel application to UE#1.
+20. The IMS AS decides to activate the pre-configured data channel application to UE#1.

-Editor's note: When the IMS AS triggers the ADC is FFS (e.g., after receiving 183 or 180 message) .

-17. The IMS AS notifies the DCSF with the request of data channel application (e.g., application ID) in alerting phase.

-18-19.
-The DCSF determines the media parameters for the application data channel and responses to the IMS AS.

-20. The IMS AS instructs the MF to reserve the media resource and MDC2 end points to the DC AS.
+21. The IMS AS instructs the MF to activate the media resource for the application data channel.
+The IMS AS may notify the DC AS to activate the application towards UE#1..

-21. The IMS AS response the DCSF the MediaInstruction with MDC2 end points information.

-22. The DCSF indicate the DC AS reserving the media resource for the application data channel and MDC2 end points to the MF.

-23-24.
-The DCSF response the notification in step 17 and instructs the MF to update the media resource.

-25. The IMS AS triggers the IMS session update to UE#1 containing SDP for the application data channel with an indication of early media.
+22. The IMS AS updates the IMS session with UE#1 to activate the application data channel in early session.

-26. If the data channel application is not locally available, UE#1 downloads the application form the DCSF via the established bootstrap data channel.

-27. UE#1 confirms the update for the application data channel.
+23. UE#1 confirms the activation of the application data channel.

-28. UE#1 starts data channel application with the DC AS in early session.
+243. The interaction between UE#1 and the DC AS via application data channel in early session is started.

-29. UE#2 accepts the session and sends 200 OK to the INVITE.
+25. UE#2 accepts the session and sends 200 OK to the INVITE.